Skip to content

 Multiprocessing

 • Integration of ProcessPoolExecutor from concurrent.futures, ProcessPool and ParallelPool from pathos, WorkerPool from mpire, and Ray backend for running multiple chunks across multiple processes.
-Best suited for accelerating heavyweight functions that do not release GIL, such as regular Python functions, and accept leightweight arguments that are easy to serialize.
-Ever wanted to test billions of hyperparameter combinations in a matter of minutes?
-This is now possible by scaling functions and entire applications up in the cloud using Ray clusters 👀
+This is best for speeding up heavyweight functions that do not release the GIL, such as regular Python functions, as well as lightweight arguments that are easy to serialize.
+Ever wanted to test billions of hyperparameter combinations in just a few minutes?
+Now you can by scaling functions and entire applications in the cloud using Ray clusters 👀

 Benchmark running a slow function on each column without and with multiprocessing